 - Divorce or broken relationships

-Below is a table that depicts the various types of financial hardships experienced by Australians throughout quarter 2 of this financial year.
+Below is a table that depicts the various types of financial hardships experienced by Australians throughout quarter 2 (2023) of the last financial year.

 How to Deal with Financial Stressors